sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 <a name="What"></a>
 <h2>What is Bias?</h2>
 <p>
-In general, a machine learning model analyses the data, find patterns in it and make predictions.
+In general, a machine learning model analyzes the data, find patterns in it and make predictions.
 While training, the model learns these patterns in the dataset and applies them to test data for prediction.
-<b>While the model in making prediction about data, a difference occurs between prediction values made by the machine learning model and actual values is known as bias errors</b>
+<b>While the model is making prediction about data, a difference occurs between prediction values made by the machine learning model and actual values is known as bias errors</b>
-It can be defined as an inability of ml algorithms such as polynomial Regression to capture the true relationship between the data points.
-Each algorithm in ml  has some amount of bias because bias occurs from assumptions in the model, which makes the target function simple to learn.
+It can be defined as an inability of ML algorithms such as polynomial Regression to capture the true relationship between the data points.
+Each algorithm in ML  has some amount of bias because bias occurs from assumptions in the model, which makes the target function simple to learn.
 A model has either:
 <ul>
 <li><b>High Bias:</b> A model with a high bias has more assumptions, and the model can not capture the important features of our dataset. the model with high biased has good performance on training data but not test data.</li>
-<li><b>Low Bias:</b> A low bias model has fewer assumptions about the form of the function of dataset.</li>
+<li><b>Low Bias:</b> A low bias model will make fewer assumptions about the form of the target function.</li>
 </ul>
 linear algorithms have a high bias, as they learn fast.
 The simpler the algorithm, the higher the bias it has! but a nonlinear algorithm often has low bias.
 </p>